 It's hard to overstate the importance of Gundam Century in shaping the Universal Century world as we now know it.
-Ken'ichi Matsuzaki, the author of the historical Zeon War Chronicles section, was one of the principal scriptwriters of the original Mobile Suit Gundam series.
-Given that TV series chief writer Hiroyuki Hoshiyama was one of the supervisors of the Gundam Century project as a whole, this section is essentially the One Year War background as envisioned by the people who together wrote roughly 60% of the original TV series.
+Kenichi Matsuzaki, the author of the historical Zeon War Chronicles section, was one of the principal scriptwriters of the original Mobile Suit Gundam series.
+TV series chief writer Hiroyuki Hoshiyama was also a supervisor of the Gundam Century project, so this section is essentially the One Year War background as envisioned by the people who together wrote roughly 60% of the original TV series.

 Before we begin, here are brief profiles of some of Gundam Century's principal contributors, many of whom also worked on the pioneering dojinshi (fanzine) Gun Sight which served as a predecessor to Gundam Century.